 This Delta kitchen faucet features multiple streams for you to choose from, depending on your needs and even gives an amazing 20inch reach- allowing you to hit anything and everything that may be in your way, whether washing the dishes, filling up a mop bucket or simply washing your hands without the mess.

-Speaking of mess, the Spotshield coating means that you’re less likely to get those annoying marks across your kitchen faucet, meaning you can spend less time cleaning up your new kitchen appliance.
+Speaking of mess, the Spotshield coating means that you’re less likely to get those annoying marks across your kitchen faucet, meaning you can spend less time cleaning up your kitchen appliance.
 This is dedication to the heart of the home, with real thought going in to how to make your kitchen faucet as reliable and mess-free as possible.

 Diamond seal technology